 Print and cut out a batch of these tea cups and hide them around your tea party venue.
-Give your guests a virtual tour of your house or garden to see who can find as many as possible, with a prize for the person who finds the most.
+Give your guests a virtual tour of your house or garden to see who can find as many as possible or do a physical hunt for the kids in your house.

 Sugar cube tower

 Tea tray raffle

-Before your tea party starts write down the coordinates of one of the squares on the tea tray raffle sheet and put the piece of paper in an envelope.
-During your tea party guests can make a donation to choose a square to write their name in.
+Before your tea party starts write down one of the number from tea tray raffle sheet and put the piece of paper in an envelope.
+During your tea party guests can make a donation to choose a number for you to write their name in.
 Only one name per square remember!
 Once all the squares have a name in, open your envelope to reveal the winning square: whoever’s name is written in that square wins!
-The prize could be something donated by a local business, a cake to take home, or half the money donated to the Tea Tray Raffle with the other half going to London’s Air Ambulance Charity.

 Tea tray memory game

 ‘I’m a little teapot’ musical statues

 Another fun game for little ones.
 Push the furniture back, put your favourite music on, and get up and dance.
 When the music is paused everyone must freeze in their best ‘I’m a little teapot’ pose.
 Anyone who accidently moves is out and the last person left wins!